r-link/microtome_slides_simplified/README.md

   - If your sample is surrounded by transparency (indicated by a checkerboard pattern) instead of a white background:
       - make sure the background color is set to white (Press *D* to switch to the standard foreground/background colors),
       - right click on the layer and remove the alpha channel (**Alphakanal entfernen**),
       - now the image should be surrounded by a white background.

-  - save the image in GIMP’s `.xcf` format as `CODE_GI.xcf` or `CODE_GI_cropped.xcf`.
-This file will be used later for the different post-processing steps necessary to improve the initial image classification.

   - decompose image into its RGB components (German: **Farben ➜ Komponenten ➜ Zerlegen**, English: **Colors ➜ Components ➜ Decompose**) - this creates a new image that separates the original